antfu/antfu.me/pages/notes.md

 _2021/02/20_

 On [Netlify](https://netlify.com), you can setup multiple domains for a site.
-When you add a custom domain, the `xxx.netlify.app` is still accessable.
+When you add a custom domain, the `xxx.netlify.app` is still accessible.
 Which would potentially cause some confusion to users.
 In that way, you can setup the redirection in your `netlify.toml` file, for example:

 ```toml
 [[redirects]]